mchinmay10/nlp_workbooks/data_preprocessing/README.md

 ## Introduction

 This is a text tokenizer built from scratch using the Python programming language.
 I designed a pipeline to apply tokenization on the corpus.
-The core idea of the pipeline is a hierarchy of stages that convert raw text into canonical formats and then process the file for further tokenization.
+The core idea of the pipeline is a hierarchy of stages that converts raw text into canonical formats and then process the file for further tokenization.

 ## Overview of the Hierarchy: